blaisereyes/dusty/README.md

 ### The Great Rotation

 When the timer hits zero, the entire world rotates 180 degrees in a smooth animation.
-This isn't just a visual flip—the physics engine actually reverses gravity direction, giving all particles a velocity boost in the new direction.
-It's like turning your monitor upside down, except your monitor doesn't have to deal with thousands of sand particles suddenly changing direction.
+The physics engine reverses gravity direction, giving all particles a velocity boost in the new direction.

 ## 🖱️ User Interaction: Become the Sand Whisperer